togademi/Sudoku/README.md

 ## How to use

-Open the `.xlsm` file with Microsoft Excel and enable macros there.
+Open `sudoku.xlsm` with Microsoft Excel and enable macros there.

 ![Sudoku solver](./images/example.png)